Business Valuations for Litigation and Divorce

 Shareholder disputes frequently turn on the valuation of the departing shareholder's interest.
 Whether the business owner holds a majority or minority shareholding, the valuation exercise determines the buy-out price.
 In unfair prejudice petitions under s994 Companies Act 2006, the usual remedy is a buy-out order, and the valuation of the business determines the price.

 The default approach in s994 cases is a pro rata valuation without a minority discount.
-This principle, established in Re Bird Precision Bellows [1986] and applied consistently since, reflects the fact that the petitioner is being forced out through unfairly prejudicial conduct and should not be penalised with a discount.
+The principle was established in Re Bird Precision Bellows [1986] and has been applied consistently since.
+The petitioner is being forced out through unfairly prejudicial conduct.
+The court does not penalise that party with a discount.
 However, the court retains discretion, and there are circumstances where a discount may be appropriate, for example where the petitioner's own conduct contributed to the breakdown of the relationship.

 The quasi-partnership doctrine from Ebrahimi v Westbourne Galleries [1973] remains relevant.
 Where the company was founded on mutual trust and personal relationships (typical of many SMEs), the court is more likely to order a pro rata valuation.
 In contrast, where the shareholder relationship was purely commercial, discounts may be applied.